EventStore/EventStore/docs/upgrade-guide.md

 ### Should you upgrade?

-Version 24.6 is an interim release that will be supported until the launch of version 24.6 in June 2024.
+Version 24.6 is an interim release that will be supported until the launch of version 24.10 in October 2024.
 We recommend upgrading to 24.6 if you are interested in using the new features introduced in this release.

 ::: warning